CLICK AN IMAGE TO ENLARGE

 Jay & Jill Michtom and a committee of many took over Scene with the March, 1999 issue.
 They reduced the format to 7 by 8.5 inches.
 As of the current year, Jay is still coordinator of Folk Dance Scene, the longest term of any editor.

 The editors moved the July/August combined issue to December/January.
 Also, in March, Jay took over the Calendar, Subscriptions went to Gerda Ben-Zeev, Circulation was taken over by both Sandy Helperin and Leo Markman, a new position of Club Directory showed Steve Himel, and a new position of Layout Artist was headed by Pat Peterson.
 On the Scene headed by Jill and Advertising headed by Beverly & Irwin Barr were in the May, 1999 issue.
 A new position, Design and Layout, was headed by Steve Davis & Jatila van der Veen in June/July, 1999 (Jatila also began doing the Ethnic Foods section).
 The next month, Jatila moved to the Features Editor position.
 In October, 2008 Pat Cross and Don Krotser took over the Design and Layout position with Steve holding on to the Design & Layout Adviser.
 In August, 1999 Leo Markman joined Sandy Helperin, heading Circulation, and in November, Gerri & Bob Alexander helped with Marketing.
 The February, 2002 issue ushered in the age of color to the magazine, bringing it into the 21st century.
 The position of Proofreading Editor by Laurette Carlson was added in June/July, 2003.
 With the February, 2007 issue, Jay became the sole coordinator.
 October, 2009 saw the addition of Federation Corner with Beverly Barr holding the position.
 H. Barbara Cutler took over the Proofreading Editor position in May of 2010.
 In October of 2011, Nancy Bolt was added to the Business Managers list.
+Color finally came to Folk Dance Scene in November of 2014.
 Jan Rayman took over the Proofreading Editor position in February, 2016 and Carl Pilsecker joined her in March, 2016.